ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 14

-This parameter represents the reward for block creation in the TON blockchain.
+This parameter represents the reward for block creation in the TON Blockchain.
 Nanograms are nanoTON, thus, the reward for block creation in the masterchain equals 1.7 TON, and in the basic workchain - 1.0 TON (meanwhile, in the event of a workchain split, the block reward also splits: if there are two shardchains in the workchain, then the shard block reward will be 0.5 TON).

 ## Param 15

-This parameter contains the duration of different stages of elections and validators' work in the TON blockchain.
+This parameter contains the duration of different stages of elections and validators' work in the TON Blockchain.

 For each validation period, there is an `election_id` equal to the UNIX-format time at the start of the validation.
 You can get the current `election_id` (if elections are ongoing) or the past one by invoking the Elector contract's respective get-methods `active_election_id` and `past_election_ids`.